 Grain as a tool of soft power

 Wheat is Australia’s largest agricultural export to Southeast Asia, valued at over $6.3 billion in 2022.
 In a period of growing trade protectionism, Australia’s reliability stands out.
-While many nations have imposed export bans due to global shortages of grain, Australia has maintained its role as a stable and consistent grain exporter.
+While many nations have imposed export bans, Australia has maintained its role as a stable and consistent grain exporter.

-Wheat exports embed Australia in the everyday lives of its neighbours, creating practical connections that transcend political cycles.
-This interconnectedness opens the door to deeper cooperation on issues like food security, sustainability, and regional resilience.
+Agricultural exports embed Australia in the everyday lives of its neighbours, creating practical connections that transcend political cycles.
+This interconnectedness opens the door to deeper cooperation on other issues.

 Strengthening the Government’s Role in Regional Engagement

-To sustain and strengthen Australia’s role as a trusted food security partner for Southeast Asia, continued government support is essential.
+Maintaining Australia’s role as a trusted food security partner for Southeast Asia, however, requires continued government support.

 Adequate and consistent funding for agricultural counsellors is critical to supporting Australian trade interests in the region.
 Counsellors based in Hanoi, Jakarta, and Bangkok play a frontline role in enhancing and protecting market access for Australian agricultural exports.
 Working closely with biosecurity, trade, and market access officials, they help navigate regulatory issues, resolve in-market challenges, and reduce the risks associated with Australia’s trade exposure.
 As food security concerns increasingly drive trade protectionism in the region, these roles have become even more critical.